DavidWells/analytics/README.md

 # Analytics

-This is a pluggable event driven analytics library designed to work with any third party analytics tool.
+This is a pluggable analytics library designed to work with any third party analytics tool.

 ## Features